thingweb/thingweb-directory/README.md

 Failure: 500 Internal Server Error
 ```

+If the response code is `201 Created`, the URI path of the created sub-resource is defined in the header field `Location` (for HTTP) or `Location-Path` (for CoAP).
+The path is relative to the root resource and follows the pattern `/td/{id}`, where `id` is an ID assigned by the repository for the uploaded Thing Description.

 ###### Returns a list of TDs based on a SPARQL query pattern (e.g., a client queries the repository for a TD with a specific Thing URI).

 ```sh
 Method: GET
 URI Template: /td